 Li Huang is an Assistant Professor of Organisational Behaviour at INSEAD.
 She holds a PhD in Management and Organisations from the Kellogg School of Management, Northwestern University.

-Professor Huang's research examines how the tension between contradictory psychological forces drives and regulates individual's mental, social, and organisational life suggesting that intrapersonal contradictions, though aversive, possess motivational properties and can be resolved in ways adaptive to organisations and societies.
-She is especially interested in 1) how creativity can emerge from or how individual's sense of control can be affected by the tension between internal states and external expressions, 2) how social, organisational, and psychological factors help resolve the tension between self- and other-interest to inspire trust, cooperation, and ethical decisions, as well as 3) how the tension between individual goals and social or cultural norms regulate individual's power seeking and affiliative behaviors.
+Professor Huang's research examines how the tension between contradictory psychological forces drives and regulates individual's mental, social, and organisational life, suggesting that intrapersonal contradictions, though aversive, possess epistemic and motivational values and can be resolved in ways adaptive to organisations and societies.
+She is especially interested in 1) how creativity emerges from or trust develops despite the tension between internal states and external expressions, 2) how social, organisational, and psychological factors help resolve the tension between self- and other-interest to inspire cooperative and ethical decisions, and 3) how the tension between individual goals and social or cultural norms regulate individual's power seeking behaviors.

 Professor Huang has published in leading academic journals such as Academy of Management Journal, Organizational Behavior and Human Decision Processes, Psychological Science, Personality and Social Psychology Bulletin, Journal of Experimental Social Psychology, Social Psychological and Personality Science, and Behavioral and Brain Sciences.
 Her research has been recognised by the scientific community through awards and grants from the American Psychological Association, the Society of Experimental Social Psychology, and the Dispute Resolution Research Center.
-Her research and insights have also received numerous media mentions including The Economist, The Wall Street Journal, New York Times, National Public Radio (NPR), The Economist, Financial Times, ABC News, The Boston Globe, The Huffington Post, MIT Sloan Management Review, Scientific American, Smithsonian.com, The Globe and Mail, and The Times of India.
+Her research and insights have also received numerous media mentions including The Wall Street Journal, New York Times, National Public Radio (NPR), The Economist, Financial Times, ABC News, The Boston Globe, The Huffington Post, MIT Sloan Management Review, Scientific American, Smithsonian.com, The Globe and Mail (Canada), The Independent (UK), The Times (UK).